yahoo/FEL/README.md

  (< 1 or 2 ms/query on average on a standard laptop) that is completely unsupervised, so that more sophisticated approaches can work on top of it with a decent time budget available.
 A side effect of this is that the datapack used by the linker occupies <3GB making it suitable to run on the grid (and making the footprint on server machines very low).

-##Install
+## Install

 Please install maven before you run this project.
-The project comes with a pom.xml which should install all the dependencies required.
-`` mvn install ``
+The project comes with a pom.xml which should install all dependencies when you run the command `` mvn install ``.

 ## What does this tool do?
 The library performs query and document entity linking.
 It implements different algorithms that return a confidence score (~log likelihood)